-SUTO flow meters provide accurate and reliable flow and consumption measurement and come with various signal interface options (4-20 mA analog, pulse, Modbus/RTU, Modbus/TCP, M-Bus, HART).
-With the deep knowledge, large customer base and an innovative R&D, SUTO has become the pioneer when it comes to flow and consumption measurement of compressed air and gases.
+SUTO iTEC flow meters for compressed air and gases provide accurate and reliable flow and consumption measurement and come with various signal interface options (4-20 mA analog, pulse, Modbus/RTU, Modbus/TCP, M-Bus, HART).

 S401 Thermal Mass Flow Meter for Compressed Air and Gases (Insertion-Sensor)